ronward36/eXtremeDB/README.md

 ### 4. Run YCSB

 Now you are ready to run!
-First, use the asynchronous driver to load the data:
+First, use the eXtremeDB driver to load the data:

     ./bin/ycsb load eXtremeDB -s -P workloads/workloada > outputLoad.txt